cmontalvo360/InventoryTracker/README.md

 # InventoryTracker
-a full stack Java app to add things to track
+A full stack Java app used to keep inventory of things.

 ---
 # Technologies